Table of Contents

 - Café Central: Herrengasse 14, 1010

-- Warning: These cafes are queued out the door even in shoulder season
+- Warning: These cafes have large lines out of the door, even in the quiet seasons

 - Price: 15.60 euros (adult)

-- Note: Tour in Austria with English translation speakers
+- Note: Tour in German with English translation speakers

 - Website: Museums in Vienna

 My hipster radar gravitates towards the area of each city that offers alternative bars, music, and people, and for Vienna, this is the 7th District.